Plan Your Visit

 - Pet(s) cannot be left in your vehicle in the parking lots.

 - Drones are prohibited.

-- Photography is welcome at the Gardens, so long as it does not interfere with the enjoyment of other guests.
+- Photography is welcome at the Gardens, as long as it does not interfere with other guests’ enjoyment.
 Tripods and other equipment must be kept out of garden beds.

 Please visit our Policies & Guidelines for commercial and professional photography information.

-Offered at 11 a.m. every day from May 1 through October 31 weekend.
+Offered at 11 a.m. every day, May 1 through October 31 weekend.
 No reservations are required, and there is no charge except regular Gardens admission.
-To take part in this enriching experience, simply meet your guide by the information desk in the Cafe and enjoy the walk.
+To take part in this enriching experience, simply meet your guide by the information desk in the Café and enjoy the walk.